For more information, visit our section for Consultants - http://www.maine.gov/pfr/insurance/regulated/individuals_bus_entities/consultants/index.html

 - Via paper form which can be faxed, e-mailed or mailed to the Bureau of Insurance.
 This will change your information for Maine only.

-A: Access Codes are printed on all new licenses.
-If you do not have your access code, please submit your request via e-mail at www1.maine.gov/cgi-bin/online/licensing/access_request.pl or call 207-624-8475 and request Producer Licensing.
+A: Access Codes are included in the email with your initial license.
+If you do not have your access code, please submit your request via e-mail at https://www1.maine.gov/cgi-bin/online/licensing/begin.pl?board_number=1040 or call 207-624-8475 and request Producer Licensing.
 Once an individual licensee logs in with their access code, they will be prompted to pick a security question and create a unique password for future logins.

 A: As a resident consultant, you must take the appropriate licensing exam first.
 You will need to contact our licensing vendor, Pearson Vue at www.pearsonvue.com to schedule the exam.
 Once you have passed the exam, you would then submit the application to us for licensure.
 Please see above regarding how to submit an application.